microsoft/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/Before the HOL - Migrating Oracle to Azure SQL and PostgreSQL.md

 7. Enter the following credentials when prompted:

     - **Username**: demouser
-    - **Password**: The password you provided when provisioning the ARM template resources
+    - **Password**: The password you provided when provisioning the ARM template resources.

 8. Select **Yes** to connect, if prompted that the identity of the remote computer cannot be verified.